stenic/ledger/README.md

 helm install ledger --namespace ledger ledger/ledger
 ```

+Check the [helm chart](./charts/ledger/) for more configuration options.

 ## Collecting versions

 Ledger lets you choose how you want to record versions.